chainguard-dev/edu/content/software-security/glossary.md

 ---

+### CISA

+The [Cybersecurity and Infrastructure Security Agency (CISA)](https://www.cisa.gov/) is a U.S. federal government agency under the Department of Homeland Security.
+Since its inception in 2018, the CISA has championed the adoption of secure software development practices, such as the use of SBOMs and VEX documentation.
+The CISA operates the KEV Catalog, a helpful tool to software developers who are working on vulnerability remediation.

+---

 ### CVE

 Standing for **C**ommon **V**ulnerabilities and **E**xposures, CVEs are records assigned to publicly disclosed software vulnerabilities, stored in a searchable catalog.
 Each CVE consists of a unique CVE ID, a description of the vulnerability, and any relevant references or advisories.
 The CVE Program is operated by The MITRE Corporation and supported by a variety of U.S. government agencies.

+---

+### KEV Catalog

+Operated by the CISA, the [Known Exploited Vulnerabilities (KEV) Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) is populated with CVEs that have existing exploits “in the wild”.
+The KEV Catalog serves as a tool for developers as it identifies CVEs that need to be prioritized for remediation because of their exploitability status.

+---

+### NVD

+The [National Vulnerability Database (NVD)](https://nvd.nist.gov/) is operated by the [National Institute of Standards and Technology (NIST)](https://www.nist.gov/), an agency of the U.S. Department of Commerce.
+The NVD analyzes CVE records with the goal of providing additional information on how they impact products through the corroboration of public advisories and reports.
+The NVD is often used by vulnerability scanners as a reference for CVE information.

 ---